susoDominguez/ROAD2H-hooks/hooks/copd-careplan-select.md

-# <mark>`copd-careplan-suggest`</mark>
+# <mark>`copd-careplan-select`</mark>

 | Metadata | Value
 | ---- | ----
 | specificationVersion | 2.1
-| hookVersion | 1.2
+| hookVersion | 1.3
 | hookMaturity | [0 - Draft](../../specification/1.0/#hook-maturity-model)

 ## Workflow

-<mark>The `copd-careplan-suggest` hook fires when a practitioner has assessed the COPD case of the patient, assigning a GOLD COPD group (A, B, C, D) along with a selection of potential COPD medication treatments.
+<mark>The `copd-careplan-select` hook fires when a practitioner has assessed the COPD case of the patient, assigning a GOLD COPD group (A, B, C, D) along with a selection of potential COPD medication treatments.
 The CDS Service then provides a collection of personalised care plans based on GOLD COPD 2017 where each of which contains non-conflictive clinical recommendations taking into account practitioner/patient choices -GOLD COPD group and medications-,immunization, lifestyle -e.g., smoking status- and comorbidities present in the patient's record which could potentially interfere with the COPD treatment.</mark>

 ## Context